 This procedure is used only in the lumbar spine fusing one or more lumbar vertebra and removing the discs between them.
 It cannot treat conditions at the lowest level of the spine, L5-S1 or for some people at L4-L5.

-In a lateral lumbar interbody fusion, the surgeon takes a side approach and centers the incision over the patient’s flank.
+In a lateral lumbar interbody fusion, the surgeon takes a side approach rather than the traditional front or back incision.

 Using this approach, the surgeon can reach the vertebrae and intervertebral disks without moving the nerves or opening up muscles in the back.